alsalafiyyah/alsalafiyyah.github.io/_posts/sects/habashis/_posts/2020-09-04-misguided-group-habashis.md

 The Permanent Committee for Scholarly Research and Ifta' has received questions and requests for information about Al-Ahbash Group (the Habashis) and the founder of the group, 'Abdullah Al-Habashy which was founded in Lebanon.
 This group has many activities in some European countries, America, and Australia.
 Therefore, the Committee examined the books and articles published by this group, in which it explains its beliefs, thoughts, and call.

-After having reviewed these materials, the Committee explains the following for Muslims:
+Having reviewed these materials, the Committee explains the following for Muslims:

 **First**, it is reported in the Two Sahih (authentic) Books of Hadith (Al-Bukhari and Muslim) from the Hadith of Ibn Mas'ud (may Allah be pleased with him) that the Prophet (peace be upon him) said: "**The best people are those living in my generation, and then those who will follow them, and then those who will follow the latter.**" [^1]